 - Here you’ll notice a “Manage Team” option under your account name.
 Click on the same and enter the username of the person that you want to handover access for your Twitter account.

 - Once you’ve typed in the username (or Twitter name), hit enter to send the request to add them to your account.
 You’ll now have to click “Authorize” to confirm their access.

-- This means you’ve now added another person as a contributor to your Twitter account, without having to divulge your login credentials.
+- This is one of my favorite Twitter tips because it lets you add another person as a contributor to your Twitter account, without having to divulge your login credentials.

 Being the widely accepted spot for community discussions, there can be times when you’re looking to keep away from certain individuals or words.
 The most prominent example of the same can be a TV episode spoiler or the dark world of online harassment.

 To save you from such instances, Twitter provides tools to mute keywords, accounts as well as hashtags.
 You have the option to either mute (a temporary banishment or lifetime) or block inappropriate accounts from appearing in your timeline.

 - To mute certain keywords/hashtags, go to Settings and privacy > Muted Words and click “Add” to append new words to suppress from appearing in your timeline.

 - To mute a Twitter account, go to the person’s profile and “click on the three dots next to the follow button.”
 Here you’ll find the mute @username option.
 Click on the same to stop seeing their tweets and receiving push notifications for their account.

 - To see the accounts you’ve muted, go to Settings and privacy > Muted Accounts and see the complete list.
 You can unmute accounts from right here.